 Always arrive five minutes early to on-campus class lectures, not only because we will start promptly and you'll miss important stuff, but also because late arrivals are extremely disruptive to your classmates and professor.
-If you must arrive late, always use the back door to enter the room quietly and then sit quietly on the aisle; do not step over people to get to a favorite seat, since this blocks the view of the screen for others.
-Do not text, eat loud foods, sleep, answer cell phones, operate computers, check email, work on other projects, talk with classmates or talk back to the screen loudly, or leave the room for food or other non-emergencies during class lectures; these are a time for serious study of our film texts so you should be taking copious notes during each film to prepare for your quizzes, class discussions, and exams.
+If you must arrive late, enter the room quietly and grab a seat on the aisle; do not step over people to get to a favorite seat, since this blocks the view of the screen for others.
+Please do not text, eat loud foods, sleep, answer cell phones, operate computers, check email, work on other projects, talk with classmates loudly, or leave the room for food or other non-emergencies during class lectures; these are a time for serious study of our film texts so you should be taking copious notes during each film and class lecture to prepare for your quizzes, class discussions, and exams.
 You may wish to bring a penlight to classes to help you take notes in the dark.
 Anyone behaving disruptively during class will be asked to leave.

 You do not need to purchase these films.
-Most of our assigned films are available for free via streaming hyperlinks posted on GeorgiaView/D2L, and most are also on DVD reserve in the CSU library.
-Most of our films are also available streaming or via Netflix or Amazon Instant Video for very reasonable rates.
+Most of our assigned films are available for free via streaming hyperlinks posted on D2L, and most are also on DVD reserve in the CSU library.
+Some of our films are also available streaming or via Netflix or Amazon for very reasonable rates.
 Do NOT watch our films via YouTube segments, and watch on as large a screen as you can; a phone is too small to see the details we'll be studying.
-Plus, the poor video and audio quality makes this is a terrible way to study movies!)
+Plus, the poor video and audio quality make this is a terrible way to study movies!

 We will view additional excerpts from selected films during class lectures, and this material will be on exams as well.
-Print out the In-Class Screening List for the full list of film clips that we'll be seeing in class, and to bring it to class with you every day!
+Be sure to print out the In-Class Screening List for the full list of film clips that we'll be seeing in class, and to bring it to class with you every day!

 |1.
 Bordwell, David and Kristin Thompson, Film Art: An